 Ah, there it goes again!
 All you’re trying to do is to heat up your Hot Pockets for lunch, and everything was going great until you pressed the “start” button on the microwave.
-All of a sudden, the lights to everything went out – your circuit breaker has tripped.
+All of a sudden, the lights to everything went out – your circuit breaker tripped.
 When this happens once, it’s a mild annoyance.
 All it takes is a quick trip to the breaker box to flip the switch, and you’re back in business.
-But when it happens again and again and again, you might have a problem on your hands.
+But when it happens again and again and again, you might have a problem with your hands.

 Tripping a circuit breaker never fails to be incredibly irritating, but there’s a silver lining to it: all you have to do is push the level back, so the circuit breaker is doing its job!
 Without it, the factors that keep causing your breaker to trip could have led to a much more serious problem such as sparking, which could eventually become something as dangerous as a fire.
-Let Electric Today guide you through the most common reasons your circuit breaker is tripping, and what you can do to make sure it doesn’t keep happening.
+Let Home Service Heroes guide you through the most common reasons your circuit breaker is tripping, and what you can do to make sure it doesn’t keep happening.

 This one is arguably the most common culprit behind a tripped breaker.
 When a circuit has too many devices or appliances plugged into it – and thus has an influx of power that it isn’t equipped to handle – it overloads, and the breaker trips.
 The wires holding the current start channeling too much heat, and the breaker does what it has to do to prevent them from overheating and causing a disaster.